socrateslopes/partner-demo/README.md

-# Z-Tech Partners API
+# Partners API

 ## Current decisions
 - Python used to be the language that I used the most, so I chose it along with Flask, a lightly opinionated web framework.

 - Since Elasticsearch knows how to handle spacial data in a decent way, I used it to store everything.
 I would use it to centralize logs, anyway, so it was very handy.

 - Docker compose is sufficiently good for this scenario.
-I`ve created 2 files: one for the ELK stack (loooooong time to be ready) and another for the API.
+I've created 2 files: one for the ELK stack (loooooong time to be ready) and another for the API.

 - ELK stack works fine for logging.

 - There are many problems that would occur in this scenario if we try to scale the app, and also because Elasticsearch is a distributed system that, inherently, falls into the CAP theorem.

+- Since document number must be unique, I'm using it also as the id of every record.
+I couldn't find any reason to use both id and document fields since document is a natural key.

+- I've transformed the example data into a Python dict to import it.
+I could have used Logstash for this, but by doing this way I could understand which records failed to import.

 I would be pleased to discuss every other details with you ;)